TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-17-how-we-maintain-dozens-of-symfony-workflows-with-peace.md

 ---
 id: 432
-title: "How we Maintain Dozens of Symfony Workflows with Ease"
+title: "How we Maintain Dozens of Symfony Workflows with Peace"
 perex: |
     There are dozens of posts and talks about how Symfony Workflows work and what are they for.
 To give you simplest example, if you have a post - it can be draft, reviewed or published.
 Workflow components makes sure the transitions between these states are valid.
 That's it.